brandongillett/microservices/services/README.md

 bash scripts/test.sh
 ```

-If your containers are already running and you want to execute the tests without stopping the current processes, you can run tests for each service (e.g. auth-service):
+If your containers are already running and you want to execute the tests without stopping the current processes, you can run tests for each service (e.g. auth):
 ```
 docker compose exec -t auth-service bash scripts/tests-start.sh
 ```